Membership Geeks

 Email Marketing Service

-However if you have several different opt-ins that you want to use as entry points to your funnel, or you have a number of paid products that you want to promote, then you’ll probably find it much easier to use a more advanced email marketing service that makes use of tagging to enable more complex automations.
+However, if you have several different opt-ins that you want to use as entry points to your funnel, or you have a number of paid products that you want to promote, then you’ll probably find it much easier to use a more advanced email marketing service that makes use of tagging to enable more complex automations.
 Options include:

 Opt-In Forms

 Whilst your email marketing service will give you form code that you can simply add to your website to allow people to sign-up, you’re probably going to want something a little more fancy, and for that you’ll want some form of opt-in form software.
-Options include:
+Options for this include:

 All-in-One Systems